A long waited release Ubuntu 16.04

 Ability To Move Unity To Bottom

-One thing that completely changes the look of Ubuntu 16.04 is that the ability to move unity launcher in the bottom.
-It was demanded by the Ubuntu users that they should have ability to move the launcher from the left side of the screen.
-At the moment we only have ability to move launcher in the bottom.
-I hope they will add option to move the launcher to the right of the screen as well.
+One thing that completely changes the look of Ubuntu 16.04 is the ability to move unity launcher in the bottom.
+It was demanded by the Ubuntu users that they should have the ability to move the launcher from the left side of the screen.
+At the moment we only have the ability to move launcher in the bottom.
+I hope they will add the option to move the launcher to the right of the screen as well.

 Menu Visibility Option Added Into Settings

 Ubuntu recently provided the way to show the menu always in the window but there was no option under settings.
 We had to do it using dconf-editor to accomplish the task.
 But now Ubuntu 16.04 brings that option in the settings under Appearance >> Behavior.

 What’s Upgraded And Improved In Ubuntu 16.04 “Xenial Xerus”?

 Above you read the new features introduced in Ubuntu 16.04 but now let’s take a look at what’s improved in this LTS version.

 Upgraded All Applications